pharmai/plip/README.md

 - Florian Kaiser  | [github.com/fkaiserbio](https://github.com/fkaiserbio)

 ## PLIP Web Server
-Visit our PLIP Web Server on https://plip.biotec.tu-dresden.de/plip-web
+Visit our PLIP Web Server on [plip.biotec.tu-dresden.de/plip-web](https://plip.biotec.tu-dresden.de/plip-web).

-Do you have feature requests, found a bug or want to use  PLIP in your project?

-Write an email to `contact@pharm.ai`.

 ## License Information
 PLIP is published under the GNU GPLv2.
-For more information, please read the LICENSE.txt file.
+For more information, please read the `LICENSE.txt` file.
 Using PLIP in your commercial or non-commercial project is generally possible when giving a proper reference to this project and the publication in NAR.
-If you are unsure about usage options, don't hesitate to contact me.

 ## Citation Information
 If you are using PLIP in your work, please cite